 The request seeks to amend section G-3.0302d regarding the delineated responsibilities of a presbytery in maintaining regular and continuing relationships with the General Assembly as it relates to proposing overtures to the General Assembly.
 The proposed amendment would overturn the 2012 amendment to the Constitution which requires proposed overtures to the General Assembly to receive concurrence from at least one other presbytery (see 220th General Assembly Minutes, 2012, 72-72, 241, Item 04-01, Rec.
-3).
-The 2012 amendment on concurrences, as proposed by the Committee to Review Biennial Assemblies and stated in its report, was to has created confusion within the deadlines for the submission of business, a flurry of activity among presbyteries seeking to have at least one concurrence, and the rise of at least one presbytery consistently voting to concur with all of the overtures.
-In short, this requirement has created more difficulties while not solving the stated problem. . . .
-The requirement for a concurrence can create a barrier that further marginalizes the very voices we need to hear.
-By eliminating the need for a concurrence, while allowing for that practice to continue as a way of showing broad support, we seek to remove an unnecessary barrier to the work of the General Assembly.

-"improve collaboration among presbyteries, assure that the business before it is both of common concern to the mission of the church (G-3.0302(d)) and about key issues facing the church and society, and to encourage well-considered, significant overtures and resolutions of church-wide significance."
+48, Th 2012 amendment on concurrences, as proposed by the Committee to Review Biennial Assemblies and stated in its report, was to "improve collaboration among presbyteries, assure that the business before it is both of common concern to the mission of the church (G-3.0302(d)) and about key issues facing the church and society, and to encourage well-considered, significant overtures and resolutions of church-wide significance."